bent-mortensen/Dokumentation/Text.md

 Enterkey
 press.

-Two Enterkey presses will create a new paragraph section.
+Press the Enterkey 2 times, to create a new paragraph section.
-After the ...section.
-I pressed Spacekey twice to create a newline
+Press the Spacekey 2 times, to create a newline in the same paragraph section.
-see I did it again.
+See I did it again.
+And again.
 ```
 ###### Example
 Each